-AWD (AWD Only): AWD Mode provides drive torque to all four wheels.
-Select AWD to improve traction and control on slippery road surfaces, such as gravel, sand, wet pavement, snow, and ice.
+A'A (AWD Only): Vehicle is in AWD Mode.
+This mode will remain active through future ignition cycles.
+AWD Mode provides drive torque to all four wheels.
+Use this mode for driving conditions that require improved traction such as gravel, sand, wet pavement, snow, and ice.
+AWD may turn off and display a message on the DIC in instances of extensive use or overheating.

 When in AWD Mode, the AWD Mode indicator will be on.
+For more information on AWD Mode, see All-Wheel Drive \$ 194.